theiagen/public_health_viral_genomics/docs/source/theiacov_workflows.rst

    **TheiaCoV_Illumina_PE Workflow**

-**Input:** The TheiaCoV_Illumina_PE workflow was written to process Illumina paired-end (PE) read data for genomic characterization of SARS-CoV-2.
+**Input:** The TheiaCoV_Illumina_PE workflow was written to process Illumina paired-end (PE) read data generated by tiled PCR for genomic characterization of SARS-CoV-2.

-* Input reads should be the product of sequencing tiled PCR-amplicons designed for the SARS-CoV-2 genome.
-Most commonly, these are generated with the `Artic V3 protocol <https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V3>`_ but reads resulting from alternative primer/PCR schemes such as the `QIAseq Primer Panel <https://www.qiagen.com/us/products/next-generation-sequencing/rna-sequencing/qiaseq-sars-cov-2-primer-panel/>`_, the `Artic V4 Amplicon Sequencing Panel <https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V4>`_, the `Artic V4.1 Amplicon Sequencing Primer Panel <https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V4.1>`_, and the `Midnight Amplicon Primer Set <https://www.protocols.io/view/sars-cov2-genome-sequencing-protocol-1200bp-amplic-rm7vz8q64vx1/v6>`_  can also be analysed with this workflow.
-* The primer sequence coordinates of the PCR scheme used must be provided in `BED file format <https://en.wikipedia.org/wiki/BED_(file_format)#>`_ along with the raw paired-end Illumina read data in FASTQ format.
-If you are running your workflow on Terra, the bed files for these most commonly used PCR primers can be found in the Data tab, in the workspace data group.

 .. note::
    By default, this workflow will assume that input reads were generated using a 300-cycle sequencing kit (i.e. 2 x 150 bp reads).
 Modifications to the optional parameter for trimmomatic_minlen may be required to accommodate shorter read data, such as 2 x 75bp reads generated using a 150-cycle sequencing kit.